Creative.

 marketing agencies financial offices international athletes international architecture firms international e-commerce real estate saas products biopharma startups fin-tech startups health-tech startups

-★ I’m well-traveled.
-I’ve lived in some of the most culturally-forward cities in the world, including Berlin, Madrid, New York City, and Nashville.
-Of course, traveling opens one’s eyes to new people, new tastes, and new experiences, but it also it trains you to communicate creatively and effectively: I’ve never thought so intensely about tonality, syntax, and emphasis until I was on a date with a Spanish girl who spoke good, but not great English.
+I’m well-traveled.
+Over the years, I’ve lived in some of the most culturally-forward cities around the world, including Berlin, Madrid, New York City, and Nashville.
+Of course, traveling opens one’s eyes to new people, new tastes, and new experiences, but it also it trains you to communicate creatively and effectively.
+I’ve never been so intentional about tonality until I was on a date with a French girl who spoke good, but not great English.
 As Henry Miller puts it, “One’s destination is never a place, but a new way of thinking about things.”

-★ I write and perform music.
-Music is, after all, a language in itself, and perhaps the most transcendent language.
-I do believe that the more one is tuned in to the rhythm, cadence, and emotion of music, the more masterful and poetic one can be in all forms of language and expression.
+I write and perform music.
+Music is, after all, a language in itself (and perhaps the most transcendent language!), but I do believe that the more one is tuned in to the rhythm, cadence, and emotion of music, the more masterful one can be in all forms of expression.

-★ I won the grammar award in 6th grade.
-And yes, it did destroy my middle school dating prospects for a time.
+I won the Grammar Award in 6th grade.
+And yes, it did destroy my middle school dating prospects.

-★ I speak German.
-You haven’t truly examined the depth of Germanic language (English is a Germanic language) until you make a stab at German.
-It’s complicated and it’s difficult; though it trains your brain to think very specifically about the relationships between verbs, articles, adjectives, prepositions, while navigating complex sentence structures.
-It’s kind of like doing Soduku — but you just finished a liter of beer and you’re on your second bratwurst.
+I speak German.
+You haven’t truly examined the depths of Germanic language (English is a Germanic language) until you make a stab at German.
+It’s complicated and it’s difficult, but it trains your brain to think very specifically about the relationships between verbs, articles, adjectives, and prepositions, while navigating complex sentence structures.
+It’s kind of like doing Soduku — but you just finished a liter of beer and you’re on your second pretzel.

-★ I will fight you on comma placement.
-It’s amazing how much confusion, a poorly placed comma can cause.
-(That was intentional.)
+I will fight you on comma placement.
+It’s amazing how much trouble a poorly placed comma can cause.

-★ I’m a big fan of the band Phish.
-Love them or hate them, they have a very unique brand of music and have been incredibly successful with that brand — however “weird” it is.
-I am always impressed by their ability to combine beauty, humor, excitement, surprise, technicality, and fraternity within every performance.
+I’m a big fan of the band Phish.
+Love them or hate them, they have a very unique brand and have been incredibly successful with that brand — however weird or eccentric it is.
+I am always impressed by their ability to combine beauty, humor, excitement, technicality, and fraternity through every performance.
 There’s a lot to learn in that offering, from both an artistic and professional standpoint.